Shellings from relative shellings, with an application to NP-completeness: Turbines and blades

 Having constructed the blade, we now construct the $n$-turbine $\Tau^{(n)}$ for $n\geq3$.
 We begin with an $n$-cycle, having vertices $y_{1},y_{2},\dots,y_{n}$.
 Subdivide each edge of the cycle by adding a vertex $a_{i}$ between $y_{i}$ and $y_{i+1}$ (index considered mod $n$).
 Cone over the subdivided $n$-gon to get a $2$-dimensional disc.
 Finally, for every subdivided edge $y_{i},a_{i},y_{i+1}$, glue a copy $\Beta_{i}$ of $\Beta$ along two adjacent free edges.
 A detailed schematic diagram of the resulting construction can be found in Figure~\ref{fig:nTurbine}.

 We also need to construct the tree subcomplex $\Upsilon$.
 Denote by $w$ the apex vertex of the cone over the subdivided $n$-gon in $\Tau^{(n)}$.
 For each blade $\Beta_{i}$ let $x_{i}$ be the vertex of a free edge that is not glued to the central disc.
-The complex $\Upsilon$ will be generated by all edges of the form $a_{i}w$ together with those of the form $a_{i}x_{i}$; it is pictured with bold dark edges in Figure~\ref{fig:nTurbine}.
+The complex $\Upsilon$ will be generated by all edges of the form $a_{i}w$ together with those of the form $a_{i}x_{i}$; it is pictured with bold dark edges in Figure~\ref{fig:nTurbine}. \begin{rem} We found the triangulation $\Beta$ of the tricorne cap space by first subdividing the free edge in $\Tau^{(1)}$, and then applying cross-flips and bistellar reductions in the sense of Pachner \cite{Pachner:1987}.
+See also the systematic application of bistellar reductions developed by Lutz in his thesis \cite{Lutz:1999}, and applied by Björner and Lutz in \cite{Bjorner/Lutz:2000}.
+The authors find it interesting that there is a triangulation of the tricorne cap with $3$ free edges and only $6$ vertices, while they have been unable to find a triangulation with single free edge and fewer than $7$ vertices. \end{rem}

-The case $n=2$ will require a slight variation of our main construction, since the complex obtained by gluing two copies of $\Beta$ to the cone over a $4$-gon is not simplicial.
-To fix this, we subdivide the $y_{1}y_{2}$ edges in both copies of $\Beta$.
+The case $n=2$ will require a slight variation of our main construction.
+The complex obtained by gluing two copies of $\Beta$ to the cone over a $4$-gon in the above manner is not simplicial, since we do not wish to identify the edges $y_{1}y_{2}$ that are in each copy of $\Beta$.
+To fix this, we subdivide the $y_{1}y_{2}$ edges in both copies.
 All other details for $n=2$ proceed in exactly the same way as for higher $n$.
 We picture $\Tau^{(2)}$ in Figure~\ref{fig:2Turbine}, where we take $\Upsilon$ to be the path formed by the bolded dark edges.